Frequently Asked Questions

 Does Skimmer integrate with QuickBooks?

-We currently only have an integration with QuickBooks Online, so we’re unable to directly import customers or products from QuickBooks Desktop.
-However, you can export your customer list from QBD to a spreadsheet, and this can be imported into Skimmer.
+We currently have an integration with most tiers of QuickBooks Online.
+We’re unable to directly import customers or products from QuickBooks Desktop, Enterprise, or Self-Employed.
+However, you can export your customer list from QB to a spreadsheet, and this can be imported into Skimmer.
 Our website provides instructions for formatting the information so our system can read it, and a portal for you to directly upload the file.
 For invoicing, we have reports that can show you what to bill for.